OpenPiRobotics/WebRobotControl/README.md

  \*Full disclosure, I'm (Brian Corteil) the designer of the Coretec Tiny 4WD and receive a royalty for each kit sold by Pimoroni.

- Some other robot kits I would recommend are the
+ Other robot kits I would recommend are the

 [CamJam Robot kit](https://thepihut.com/collections/camjam-edukit/products/camjam-edukit-3-robotics) Great kit to start with great learning resources available.